Symbian9/qmapshack-doc-wiki/AxGlossary.md

 : Abbreviation for __G__eographic __I__nformation __S__ystems data.
 This data includes all tracks, routes and waypoints used in GMapShack.

+**Map cache**
+: Special storage location where map data is saved temporarily in a format suitable for fast reloading.
+One of the advantages of the map cache is that cached online map tiles can be displayed immediately instead of waiting for the online map server.

 **Map view**
 : A window where different types of maps and where tracks, routes and waypoints are displayed and handled.